derekdvleung/totblocks/README.md

     - [`oblock-m8-plus.stl`](stl/oblock/oblock-m8-plus.stl)						Triple chain (*w* = 3) *O<sup>+</sup>* module.
     - [`oblock-m11-minus.stl`](stl/oblock/oblock-m11-minus.stl)					Quadruple chain (*w* = 4) *O<sup>−</sup>* module.
     - [`oblock-m11-plus.stl`](stl/oblock/oblock-m11-plus.stl)					Quadruple chain (*w* = 4) *O<sup>+</sup>* module.
     - [`oblock-support-enforcer.stl`](stl/oblock/oblock-support-enforcer.stl)	Support enforcer for the *O* modules.
-When slicing (in Prusaslicer), right click on the *O* module, then "add support enforcer".
+When slicing (in PrusaSlicer), right click on the *O* module, then "add support enforcer".
 																				It should be in the correct spot for single chain modules, but will need to be repositioned for other modules.
 																				The support enforcer should be placed so that it covers the top widthwise pegs (these are overhangs, and thus need support).
     - [`single-octahedron-clips.stl`](stl/oblock/single-octahedron-clips.stl)	An octahedron that fits between *O* modules that are joined by phyllosilicate-type linkages to fill in the missing sites.